 5. The psoriasis you see on your skin is still there.

 Ask your doctor if you need a drug that you put on your skin to help.

 6. Certain joints, especially your knees, are still swollen or painful.

 Your doctor may give you a corticosteroid shot to ease inflammation in a particular joint.
 Physical therapy also helps.

-Several of your joints are still swollen.
-Even if your joints are feeling less sore, it’s important to keep an eye on swelling and inflammation.
-Those symptoms can indicate psoriatic arthritis is still damaging your joints.
-If the swelling isn't going down after you’ve been taking your medication for a while, ask your doctor what else you can do to stop any additional damage.
+Even if your joints feel less sore, it’s important to keep track of swelling and inflammation.
+Those symptoms can mean that psoriatic arthritis is harming your joints.
+If the swelling isn't going down after you’ve taken your medication for a while, ask your doctor what else you can do to stop any more damage.

-Your symptoms have gone into remission.
 Psoriatic arthritis symptoms tend to come and go, so you may be able to lower your medication dose when your disease is in remission.
-Be sure to ask your doctor about taking a drug holiday if your psoriasis and psoriatic arthritis symptoms have vanished.
+Ask your doctor about taking a drug holiday if your psoriasis and psoriatic arthritis symptoms have vanished.
 Don't stop taking medication on your own.